GLIN: A (G)eneric (L)earned (In)dexing Mechanism for Complex Geometries: Index Search

 The records returned by the index probing have some false positives due to the following reasons: (1) {\indextitle} uses the MBR of each geometry to produce the Z-addresses rather than the actual shape.
 (2) The Z address interval includes additional Z-addresses.
-For example, in Case 1 of Figure~\ref{fig:zorder}, the $MBR_Q$ only contains 6 addresses (2, 3, 8, 9, 10, 11) but all records whose $Zmin$ values are in [2, 11] (the Zitvl of Q, 10 Z-addresses in total) will be returned by the index probing step.
+For example, in Case 1 of Figure~\ref{fig:zorder}, the $MBR_Q$ only contains 6 addresses (2, 3, 8, 9, 10, 11) but all records whose $Zmin$ values are in$ \itvl{2, 11}$ (the Zitvl of Q, 10 Z-addresses in total) will be returned by the index probing step.
 (3) the hierarchical model is built upon the $Zmin$ of geometries without considering $Zmax$ at all.

-As shown in Algorithm~\ref{algo:search}, {\indextitle} conducts a refinement step to filter out these false positive results and hence guarantees the query accuracy.
+As given in Algorithm~\ref{algo:search}, {\indextitle} conducts a refinement step to filter out these false positive results and hence offer accuracy guarantee.
 As illustrated in Figure~\ref{fig:overview}, this refinement starts from the position returned by the $Zmin$-based model traversal and keeps checking if every geometry satisfies the spatial relationship with the query window using their exact shapes, until it arrives at the position whose key is no larger than the query window's $Zmax$.

-During this process, every time when the algorithm arrives at the boundary of a leaf node, it will follow the pointer to the next leaf node.
-Before examining geometries in a leaf node, the algorithm first checks the MBR of this leaf node against the MBR of the query window.
-It will skip this leaf node if these two MBRs do not intersect, because geometries in this leaf node are guaranteed not to satisfy the spatial relationship with the window.
-For instance, the gray node in Figure~\ref{fig:overview} is skipped because its MBR $p_{min}(2, 0), p_{max}(3, 1)$ does not intersect the query window's MBR $p_{min}(0, 1), p_{max}(1, 3)$.
-As shown in Table~\ref{tab:refinement_mbr}, this technique reduces the number of records checked in the refinement by up to 20 times compared to the one without leaf node MBRs.
+The MBRs in leaf nodes will help {\indextitle} skip non-intersecting nodes directly.